-These two videos offer just a small inkling of what it must have been like to live during New York City’s rave scene of the 90s.
+These two videos offer just a small inkling of what it must have been like to live during the NYC rave scene of the ’90s.
 Scotto played a pivotal role as a pioneer of what was to become the almost bigger-than-itself world of EDM that we live in today.
 He owned NASA, known as being the 90s club version of Studio 54, and played a role in launching the career of Chloe Sevigny who used to work the door for him at the time (you can see her in the second video above).
 He went on to produce Ravestock at Woodstock and played in front of hundreds of thousands at Woodstock’s South Main Stage.

 He has since appeared in articles by Rolling Stones, Spin, The New York Times and The Washington Post where he has offered an important voice and on the growth of dance music to what it is today.
-You can learn more about his work and NYC’s rave heydays of the 90’s through his website, Facebook page or YouTube channel.
+You can learn more about his work and NYC ’90s rave hey days through his website, Facebook page or YouTube channel.